The Ability to Achieve Seemingly Impossible Visions Is the Source of a Society’s and Economy’s Vitality

 Merchants are simply those who choose to directly confront the market.
 Through a series of coincidences, they may influence the market’s trajectory, which has no necessary connection to whether they are cunning or not.
 (Shutterstock)

-However, some people in the world, for various reasons, refuse to be crew members who follow orders, preferring instead to face the sea and steer their own ships.
-The size of the ship can vary greatly, some as small as a sampan, others as large as an aircraft carrier, but the underlying concept is the same: to dance with the sea, which symbolizes the invisible hand.
-Most of the time, they can only try to follow the market’s rhythm, but under favorable circumstances and circumstances, it’s not entirely impossible to influence the market’s trajectory to some extent.
+The size of those ships may vary enormously — some as small as a sampan, others as large as an aircraft carrier — but conceptually, the task is the same: to dance with the ocean that symbolizes the “invisible hand.”
+Most of the time, they can only follow the rhythm of the market as best they can.
+Yet under the right circumstances and when opportunities align, it is not entirely impossible for them to influence the market’s direction to some extent.

-Therefore, it’s not necessarily true that businessmen choose to directly face the market, nor is it necessarily related to whether they are cunning or not.
-It’s worth noting that the opportunity to deceive others may only come once or twice at most.
-Therefore, if a company intends to operate sustainably and pass on its legacy, there is a strong incentive to build trust with employees, customers, suppliers, and all parties involved.
-And to build trust, honesty and keeping promises are far more effective.
+It is also worth noting that opportunities to deceive others may exist only once or twice.
+Therefore, if a company intends to survive and continue operating across generations, it has strong incentives to build trust with employees, customers, suppliers, and society as a whole.
+And to build trust, honesty and keeping one’s promises are far more effective strategies.

-In Musk’s case, Buffett’s perspective is insightful: he believes Musk highlights the uniqueness of the American system.
-He has also said something similar: “This is America… You just need to dream it…”
+In the case of Elon Musk, the perspective of Warren Buffett is particularly insightful.
+Buffett believes that Musk highlights what is unique about the American system.
+He once expressed a similar sentiment: “This is America… You just need to dream it…”

 Leave a Comment